Empirical Framework for Cournot Oligopoly with Private Information: Identification

 \subsection{Cost Parameter}

-Next, we consider the identification of the common cost parameter $\lambda>0$.
+Next, we consider identifying the common cost parameter $\lambda>0$.
 In particular, we can use the variation in the output produced $Q_i$ that can be explained by variation in $U$ across markets to identify $\lambda$.
 A high value of $\lambda$ means the marginal cost is increasing, so even if the demand increases because $U$ increases, in equilibrium firm $i$'s output $Q_i$ does respond, and vice versa.
 To formalize this intuition, for $i \in \mathscr I$, let

 Then, after substituting $U =P + \beta Q^+$ and $(\gamma_{0,i}, \gamma_{1}, \tilde{V}_{i} )$ in firm $i$'s equilibrium strategy (Lemma \ref{lem:strategies}), we obtain the following linear expression: Assumption \ref{assump:distributions} implies that $\mu_{U \times \tilde{V}_{i} } = 0$, which in turn implies that the ``regressor" $ P + \beta Q^+$ and the ``error" $\tilde{V}_{i}$ satisfy the orthogonality condition that allows us to identify the slope as which in turn identifies the $ \lambda = \frac{1}{\gamma_1} - (\mathcal I + 1) \beta$.